-Storm Alex hit south-eastern France, north-western Italy and the UK in the beginning of the month.
+Storm Alex hit south-eastern France, north-western Italy and the UK at the beginning of October 2020.
 It came around with powerful winds and heavy rains.
 As a result of the severe flooding, thousands of households were impacted.
-The damage is estimated at $3 billion according to AON, making it the costliest natural disaster in Europe of 2020.
+The damage is estimated at $3 billion according to Aon, making it the costliest natural disaster in Europe of 2020.

-So, we used our technology to monitor Storm Alex through citizen eyes.
+So, we used our technology to monitor Storm Alex through citizen’s eyes.
 Below are some insights into our findings.

 We captured messages of people sharing live footage of the rainfall resulting in devastating floods.
 An example is this video showing the severity of destruction in Roquebilliere, France.